 Neurosteroid Metabolism and the Antidepressant Effects of Serotonin Specific Reuptake Inhibitors (SSRI's)

-The next step for eligible, consenting depressed subjects and healthy controls is a baseline hospital visit and baseline MRI.
-The baseline hospital visit will last about 4 hours.
+The next step for eligible, consenting depressed subjects and is a baseline visit.
+The baseline visit will last up to 3.5 hours.
 We will begin the baseline visit by collecting a urine sample for a drug (and, for women, pregnancy) test.
-As long as that is negative, we will then collect a blood sample of about 155cc.
+As long as that is negative, we will then collect a blood sample of about 180 cc.
 After the blood draw, participants will complete cognitive tests and meet again with the study psychiatrist.
-Participants will also complete a baseline Magnetic Resonance Imaging (MRI) and Magnetic Resonance Spectroscopy (MRS) of their brain at the Veteran's Affairs (VA) Hospital in San Francisco.
+Eligible consenting healthy controls will come in for a one time study visit and complete the same tests performed during the depressed subject baseline visit.
+Both depressed participants and healthy controls will return a stool sample collected at home with a kit given during the screening visit.

-After the baseline hospital visit and MRI, depressed subjects (but not healthy controls) will begin taking an FDA approved antidepressant, as prescribed by the study psychiatrist, for the next 8 weeks while they are enrolled in the study.
+After the baseline visit, depressed subjects (but not healthy controls) will begin taking an FDA approved antidepressant, as prescribed by the study psychiatrist, for the next 8 weeks while they are enrolled in the study.
 The specific drug will be decided upon between the participant and the study psychiatrist at the in-person screening visit.

-After 4 weeks, depressed participants will return to UCSF to meet again with the psychiatrist to discuss symptoms and how to continue treatment; at that visit, they will have another blood draw of 155cc (the same blood draw as at baseline).
-Healthy controls will return at week 4 only for the blood draw.
+After 4 weeks, depressed participants will return to UCSF to meet again with the psychiatrist to discuss symptoms and how to continue treatment.
+They will be given an at home collection kit to return a stool sample at the last study visit.

-4 weeks later (after 8 weeks in total), we will bring both depressed and healthy participants back for an additional visit that will include the same blood draw, testing, and MRI as the baseline visit.
+4 weeks later (after 8 weeks in total), depressed participants will come back for an additional visit that will include the same blood draw and testing as the baseline visit.
+They also will return their stool sample.
 A physician-investigator will meet with the depressed subjects to review their clinical responses to treatment and to make further treatment suggestions, which the subjects may use in discussions of their future treatment options with their personal physicians.
 If a decision is made to discontinue antidepressant treatment, the subjects will be given instructions on how to withdraw from the medication, and will be given up to a 4 week supply of the drug to facilitate this withdrawal.